UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/dev_environment/sublime_as_ide.rst.txt

 Open ``Preferences`` -> ``Settings - Default`` to see all the default settings and choose which to override.

+On the Mac, you can find it under:

+``Sublime Text`` -> ``Preferences`` -> ``Settings``

+The preferences file is simply a JSON text file you edit like any other text file.

-Create your own set of preferences by opening ``Preferences`` -> ``Settings - User``.
+Create your own set of preferences by opening the user preferences file.
 This will create an empty file, you can then copy the settings you want to override from the default set into your personal settings.

 Here's a reasonable set of preliminary settings (theme, color scheme and font